kusari-network/kusari-docs/docs/get-started/internal-transfer.md

 ---
 Cheers Friends,

-this guide will teach you how to transfer your funds from our "substrate" side to our Ethereum-Virtual-Machine (EVM).
+This guide will teach you how to transfer your funds from our "substrate" side to our Ethereum-Virtual-Machine (EVM).
 Remember, the EVM side of our chain allows you to interact with many eth-based smart contracts and projects that eventually will move to Kusari.
 Moreover, our cross-chain bridges will be attached to our EVM module, so for you to utilize cross-chain trades you must use the EVM.